 Peta has seen many students through to dance careers, from the very beginnings to students who have pursued full-time training, careers, all the way to them being awarded scholarships to AMDA (American Musical and Dramatic Academy) in New York City.
 As well, taking her students through to competing Nationally, national and international scholarships, and teaching both full-time students and more recreational students technique and competition work.

 An extremely passionate teaching artist, Peta prides herself on making sure every student, no matter what age, feels a deep sense of connection, drive and accomplishment.
-With 20 years teaching experience as well as becoming a certified Rhythm Works Instructor for students with additional needs, Peta manages to form a special bond with all students that cross her path.
+With 20 years teaching experience as well as becoming a certified Rhythm Works Instructor for students with additional needs, amongst numerous other qualifications, Peta manages to form a special bond with all students that cross her path.